software-atelier/issue-tracking-sync/README.md

         }
 ```

+The `ch.loewenfels.issuetrackingsync.executor.fields.SingleSelectionFieldMapper` is similar like the above
+MultiSelectionFieldMapper: it also uses an `associations` matrix for mapping single selection fields between both clients.
+The `association` matrix shall have the same structure as the above MultiSelectionFieldMapper.

 #### actionDefinitions

 An action definition represents a synchronization sequence, similar to a macro.
 Typically, multiple field mappers are